 The Woodside estate’s eighty fertile acres enjoy the seaside influence of the Gulf of St. Vincent complimented by the cloudiness of the Mount Lofty Ranges, to create a special diurnal temperature shift beloved by our grapes.
 The Bird in Hand private members’ club is home to creative and artistic individuals.
 The Woodside estate hosts exclusive member only culinary experiences, concerts and art soirees onsite.
 Bird in Hand has released plans for consultation on the next stage of the estate’s evolution to build one of the world’s leading wineries and becoming a pre-eminent international tourist destination showcasing elite South Australian wine, produce, art and culture.

-Bird in Hand is set to expand into Tasmania, having acquired a rugged stretch of coastline in Seymour on the east coast of Tasmania.
-Bordering the Douglas Apsley National Park, this folding Tasmanian landscape with a unique microclimate of growing conditions will be planted under vine to produce exceptional quality fruit while nurturing corridors of wildlife to retain a self-regulating ecosystem.
+Bird in Hand has expanded into Tasmania, having acquired a rugged stretch of coastline in Seymour on the east coast of Tasmania.
+Bordering the Douglas Apsley National Park, this folding Tasmanian landscape with a unique microclimate of growing conditions we have begun planting vines to produce exceptional quality fruit while nurturing corridors of wildlife to retain a self-regulating ecosystem.
 The 400-acre property rich in dolerite soils with a smattering of ironstone combined with negligible frost conditions in spring and extended slow ripening periods in autumn, make it ideal for growing Chardonnay and Pinot Noir.
 One hundred and fifty acres of the land will be planted under vine and in other areas, vegetation will be restored, and native shrubs and flaxes will be planted preserving biodiversity.
 Sustainability woven into the core of their identity, Bird in Hand plan to create a preeminent destination with ambitious land art traversing the ancient soils, a 37-acre dam to preserve the natural habitat creating an ecological haven.

 What I love about winemaking is the aspirational side.
 The combination of agriculture and science and art – the ability to be creative while pursuing quality and excellence.— Andrew Nugent, founder

 Bird in hand is a family winery, literally and metaphorically.
 Andrew and Susie live on the grounds with their three children, Lalla, Edward and Oscar.
-Susie oversees the estate gardens and Lalla has recently joined the team.
+Susie oversees the estate gardens and Lalla, Ted & Oscar have recently joined the team.

 The larger Bird in Hand family includes the winemaking team, restaurant staff and marketing and events arm.